 You need to put thought into the content you're creating and distributing to people.

 Content and copywriting need to bring value at every step of the funnel.

-I'll craft web copy, blog articles, ghostwritten thought-leader articles, webpage copy, ad copy, landing pages, marketing literature and provide copywriting for your healthcare business that'll make your customers whip out their wallets.
+I'll craft HCP and patient-directed emails, landing pages, web copy, blog articles, ghostwritten thought-leader articles, webpage copy, ad copy, landing pages, and marketing literature for your healthcare business that'll make your customers whip out their wallets.

 Marketing demands authenticity and focus.

 It should clearly reveal key realities of the brand and product experience and target your audience at the same time.

 It's not the high-level buzz words or sound bytes that resonate.
 It's the inside intel, the reality, and the experiences customers have at a day-to-day level.

 Every aspect of your brand should be embedded in strategy.